alordash/already/README.md

 ## Limitations

-TODO - write about them (there are quite a few unfortunately)
+See [LIMITATIONS.md](LIMITATIONS.md) (yes, unfortunately there are enough of them for justifying creation of separate file, but their number could be reduced in future).

 ## Benchmarks

 Benchmarks are located in [benchmarks](benchmarks) folder.
-You can run them to see the execution time difference between no hotreload, simple hotreload and runtime hotreload invocation of same function.
+You can run them to see the execution time of no hotreload, simple hotreload and runtime hotreload invocation of same function that calculates Fibonacci numbers.

-Here are benchmark results from my local PC (i7-14700HX):
+Here is random sample of benchmark results from my PC (i7-14700HX):

 ```
 no hotreload fibonacci time:        [16.245 ns 16.348 ns 16.469 ns]